kukulich/fshl/README.md

 ## Stylesheet example ##

-Nice default stylesheet is located in the `style.css` file.
+A nice default stylesheet is located in the `style.css` file.

 ## Requirements ##